igperez-ar/Bioimpedancia/README.md

 ## License

+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

-This project uses various components with different licenses:
+The project uses various components with different licenses:
 - Font Awesome: SIL OFL 1.1
 - Bootstrap File Input: MIT License
-- Project Code: License information pending

 ## Contributing